Nikkei slumps to 4-month low as inflation scare hits expensive shares

-TOKYO, May 13 (Reuters) - Japanese shares sank on Thursday, with the Nikkei average hitting a four-month low, as SoftBank Group and highly valued stocks were pummelled by U.S. inflation scare.
+TOKYO, May 13 (Reuters) - Japanese shares sank on Thursday, with the Nikkei average hitting a four-month low, as SoftBank Group and expensive stocks were pummelled by U.S. inflation scare.

+The Nikkei dropped 2.49% to 27,448.01, hitting its lowest level since early January.
+Over the past three sessions, the index has lost 7.01%, its biggest three-day fall since the market turmoil in March 2020.

 “Inflation worries are hitting high-tech stocks while rising domestic coronavirus infections are raising concerns about political stability.
 And, companies’ guidance is pretty soft,” said a strategist at a Japanese brokerage.